TestAnything/Specification/tap-version-14-specification.md

 The meaning and availability of keys that may be set by Pragmas are implementation-specific.

-Harnesses _must not_ treat unrecognized Pragma keys as a test failure.
+Harnesses _may_ choose to respond to Pragma lines, or ignore them.

-However, they _may_ warn if a Pragma is unrecognized, or fail if the named flag cannot be set for some reason.
+Harnesses _must not_ treat unrecognized Pragma keys as a test failure, even if they would normally treat invalid TAP as a test failure.
+Harnesses _may_ warn if a Pragma is unrecognized, or fail if the named pragma is recognized, but cannot be set for some reason.

 ### Blank Lines